96boards/documentation/enterprise/developerbox/installation/README.md

 sudo reboot
 ~~~

-During the reboot process EDK II will apply the update and then reboot
+During the reboot process EDK2 will apply the update and then reboot
 as normal.